devtron-labs/devtron-documentation/docs/FAQs/devtron-troubleshoot.md

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/global-configurations/deployment-charts/empty-values.jpg)

-If you have uploaded your deployment chart which doesn't have an [app-values.yaml](../user-guide/global-configurations/deployment-charts.md#3-add-app-values.yaml) file and then select such chart as the [Base Deployment Template](../creating-application/deployment-template.md) of your application, the **Basic (GUI)** and **Advanced (YAML)** sections will display blank.
+If you have uploaded your deployment chart that doesn't include an [app-values.yaml](../user-guide/global-configurations/deployment-charts.md#3-add-app-values.yaml) file and then select that chart as the [Base Deployment Template](../creating-application/deployment-template.md) for your application, both the **Basic (GUI)** and **Advanced (YAML)** sections will appear blank.